Coronation Chicken Pie

 Ingredients

-• Tikka spice paste or tikka curry powder
+Tikka spice paste or tikka curry powder2 tbsp

 Method